5 min read

 The Invisible Force Behind Our Choices

-We like to think we make conscious decisions — choosing our careers, our partners, and how we raise our children.
-But beneath those choices lies an invisible force that shapes every part of our lives: our subconscious programs.
+We like to think we make conscious decisions—choosing our careers, our partners, and how we raise our children.
+But beneath those choices lies an invisible force that shapes every part of our lives: our subconscious programming.

-So, what exactly are they, and why do they play such a powerful role in how we think, feel, and act?
+So, what exactly is it, and why does it play such a powerful role in how we think, feel, and act?

 How Subconscious Identity Is Formed

-Our subconscious programs shape the identity we build in childhood — usually by the age of twelve.
+Our subconscious programs shape the identity we build during our formative years.
 This identity is made up of beliefs about ourselves, influenced by things like our social class, race, gender, appearance, and environment.
 It also includes how we see ourselves — as good or bad, capable or incompetent, worthy or unworthy.

 These beliefs are deeply rooted, collected through our own experiences and, more often, shaped by what others told us about who we are.